 Knowledge Management Systems for customer service

-But a surprising number of contact centre practitioners haven’t even heard of one or a little confused on exactly what they actually do.
+But a surprising number of contact centre practitioners haven’t even heard of one or are a little confused about exactly what they actually do.

 This article provides you with an overview of Knowledge Management Systems used in call centres or a customer service environment and outlines the benefits you can obtain not just in your contact centre, but across the entire business.

 Knowledge Management Systems or Knowledge Management Software within a customer service environment typically store product, process and policy information in one central repository to enable the organisation to be certain only the most current information is being accessed.

 Knowledge Management Systems typically do not hold information on specific customers – this is the domain of Customer Management Systems.

 One of the things I hear all the time is “But I already have a Knowledge Management System”.

 And in 99% of those cases, no they don’t.

 If you have an intranet, internet page, Sharepoint, or even an Excel Spreadsheet that is NOT a Knowledge Management Platform despite what your IT department may tell you.